msfuji0211/erm_calibration/README.md

 Citation
 - If you use this repository, please cite:
-  - “L2 -Regularized Empirical Risk Minimization Guarantees Small Smooth Calibration Error”, arXiv (to appear).
-[Add the link once available]
+  - “L2-Regularized Empirical Risk Minimization Guarantees Small Smooth Calibration Error”, arXiv, 2025. [https://arxiv.org/abs/2510.13450]
 - If you use the bundled third-party code, please also cite:
   - Jonathan Wenger, Hedvig Kjellström, Rudolph Triebel.
 “Non-Parametric Calibration for Classification”, AISTATS 2020.
 See `pycalib/`